Large Sample Properties of Matching for Balance: Introduction

-In this paper, we study a recent class of optimization-based matching methods that directly target aggregate covariate balance and do not explicitly model the treatment or the outcome.
-These methods formulate the matching problem as an integer program.
-They optimize the number of matched treated and control units subject to constraints that approximately balance the empirical distributions of the covariates.
-We show that, under standard conditions, the resulting difference-in-means treatment effect estimator is $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient if the integer program admits a solution.
+Here, we study a recent class of optimization-based matching methods that directly target aggregate covariate balance and do not explicitly model the treatment or the outcome \citep{zubizarreta2012using,diamond2013genetic,nikolaev2013balance,zubizarreta2014matching}.
+These methods formulate the matching exercise as an integer programming problem.
+For instance, cardinality matching (\citealt{zubizarreta2014matching}) optimizes the number of matched treated and control units subject to constraints that approximately balance the empirical distributions of the covariates.
+We show that, under suitable conditions, the resulting difference-in-means treatment effect estimator is $\sqrt{n}$-consistent, asymptotically Normal, and semiparametrically efficient.
+These results show that matching for aggregate covariate balance can be asymptotically optimal when nearest neighbor matching with replacement is not.
+To our knowledge, this is the first work to show that a matching estimator can be semiparametrically efficient under suitable conditions.

-To perform this asymptotic analysis of matching for balance, we establish a connection between matching and weighting, and view matching as a form of weighting for covariate balance.
-Examples of weighting methods for covariate balance include \citet{hainmueller2012balancing}, \citet{imai2014covariate}, \citet{zubizarreta2015stable}, \citet{chan2016globally}, \citet{fan2016improving}, \citet{zhao2017entropy}, \citet{athey2018approximate}, \citet{hirshberg2018augmented}, \citet{zhao2019covariate}, and \citet{wang2019minimal}.
-Since matching for covariate balance is a constrained integer program, it might not always admit a solution.
-Hence we also establish sufficient conditions that guarantee the feasibility of a solution.
-These results show that matching for aggregate covariate balance can be asymptotically optimal when nearest neighbor matching is not.
+To perform this asymptotic analysis of matching for balance, we establish a connection between matching and weighting, and view matching as a form of weighting for covariate balance that both weights treatment and control units and encodes an assignment between them.
+Examples of weighting methods for covariate balance include \citet{hainmueller2012balancing}, \citet{imai2014covariate}, \citet{zubizarreta2015stable}, \citet{chan2016globally}, \citet{fan2016improving}, \citet{zhao2017entropy}, \citet{athey2018approximate}, \citet{hirshberg2018augmented}, \citet{zhao2019covariate}, and \citet{wang2020minimal}.
+This connection between matching and weighting enables us to analyze matching for balance using asymptotic techniques developed for weighting.

+Despite its connection to weighting, matching for balance retains some essential features of nearest neighbor matching and other optimal covariate distance matching algorithms (e.g., \citealt{hansen2004full}).
+In a similar way to distance matching algorithms, matching for balance can also focus on forming close unit matches in addition to achieving covariate balance in aggregate.
+In fact, matching for balance can be followed by re-matching for homogeneity in order to not only preserve aggregate covariate balance in the matched sample, but also minimize total covariate distances between its matched units (see \citealt{zubizarreta2014matching} for details).
+As discussed by \citet{rosenbaum2005heterogeneity} and \citet{visconti2018handling}, re-matching for homogeneity can improve the efficiency and sensitivity of certain matching estimators to unobserved covariates.
+The main message of this paper is that matching for balance (along with re-matching for homogeneity) can improve the large sample properties of the classical difference-in-means estimator in causal inference, achieving asymptotic optimality under suitable conditions.